 If your child is being treated by a new doctor/hospital, they will usually require your child’s medical records.
 You can often facilitate this yourself through a request to the hospital records department.
 Normally they will accommodate you but may charge you a fee for photocopying.
 This fee may be waived if your existing doctor supports your request.
 You are entitled to your child’s records under the Freedom of Information Act.

 As a parent, you have the right to request an escalation of care.
-This may be in the form of requesting a specialist opinion (if an inpatient or outpatient), if you feel your child is deteriorating without appropriate management.
+This may be in the form of requesting a specialist opinion (if an inpatient or outpatient) if you feel your child is deteriorating without appropriate management.
 If you don’t agree with the treatment plan or have an issue with one of the staff members involved with your child’s care, there are pathways you can follow within the hospital.
-You can submit complaints/feedback forms, contact a patient liaison member of staff, ask for review by the ethical review board or write to the CEO of the hospital.
+You can submit complaints/feedback forms, contact a patient liaison member of staff, ask for a review by the ethical review board or write to the CEO of the hospital.
 If internal strategies have failed to address your concerns, there are external avenues that you can pursue depending on the situation and severity.
 You may speak to your local member of government or take legal action.

 Know How to Contact Your Doctors

 The time immediately following diagnosis can be a whirlwind.
-There is usually a hospital admission with an overwhelming amount of information then all of a sudden you are at home with much less medical support.
+There is usually a hospital admission with an overwhelming amount of information and support, and then all of a sudden you are at home with much less medical support.
 Make sure you know who you should contact in various situations and the best way to do so.
 For example, if you have concerns about medication – do you know how to contact your cardiologist/endocrinologist?
 What do you do if there is a problem with feeding or medication administration – is there a dietician or pharmacist you can contact?
-If your child has had a surgery – who do you contact if you have a problem with pain management or dressings?
-In an emergency situation, does your local hospital have information about your child (if you child’s main treatment is at a different, major hospital) and is there any documentation you should take with you?
+If your child has had surgery – who do you contact if you have a problem with pain management or dressings?
+In an emergency situation, does your local hospital have information about your child (if your child’s main treatment is at a different, major hospital), and is there any documentation you should take with you?